 In traditional jewelry making a wax model is the first step to manufacturing the piece.
-This has to be either carved by hand or by a computer controlled machine.
+This has to be either carved by hand or by a computer-controlled machine.
 The shape of the final piece of jewelry is limited by what it’s possible for traditional machines to produce.
 As it’s a manual process, the more complicated the design of your jewelry, the more expensive the wax costs.

 It is this part of the manufacturing process that is replaced by the 3D Printer.
-And because of the way 3D printers work, it is possible for much more complicated shapes to be produced with no extra cost, time or difficulty!
+And because of the way 3D printers work, it is possible for much more complicated shapes to be produced at no extra cost, time or difficulty!

 Why 3D Print Jewelry?

 3D Printing offers many advantages over traditional jewelry manufacturing methods:

 The most significant advantage it offers is the ability to create one-off bespoke pieces cost effectively.

 Although skill and creativity are still needed, 3D Printing makes it much easier to manufacture even very intricate designs.

 This frees you up to concentrate on the design and artistry of jewelry making, rather than the practical concerns of how to make your creations a reality.